justpy-org/justpy/docs/tutorial/custom_components.md

 !> When creating custom components, it makes sense to make the design a function of class variables.
 This simplifies creating new components with a different design.

- In the example below we use three tab components to display charts and pictures of dogs.
+ In the example below we use three tab components to display charts and pictures.

  ```python
 from justpy import Div, WebPage, Ul, Li, HighCharts, A, justpy